SSpeights/PowerShellGuide/ps-scripts.md

 # Scripting basics in PowerShell

 Very simply, the reason why you want to learn how to create Powershell scripts is because a script can be automated.
 Even if you only save 5 minutes by automating a task, if you have to perform that task 5 times a day - you still save 25 minutes.
-These savings add up.

 PowerShell scripts have the .ps1 extension.
 If you have already selected an IDE for your scripting, you can go ahead and open it.
 Create a .ps1 script and name it "Hello.ps1"